 Accident History

-Car Add-ons
+Car Add-Ons

-When you buy a car new, you may be offered a series of add-ons, such as splash guards, alarm systems, and tinted windows.
+When you buy a new car, you may be offered a series of add-ons, such as splash guards, alarm systems, and tinted windows.
 While these are often pricey to add to a new vehicle, that doesn’t always translate into increased value for used cars.
 In fact, according to some experts, once a car is two or three years old, add-ons have little effect on its value.
 Condition, mileage, and accident history often matter much more to the average used car buyer.

 Number of Previous Owners

 Used cars that have been owned by only one person may be seen as preferable because the vehicle will have had a consistent driving history and maintenance schedule.
-Multiple owners will not necessarily hurt the value of a car, but it may raise a red flag if there have been many owners in a short period of time.
+Multiple owners won’t necessarily hurt the value of a car, but it may raise a red flag if there have been many owners in a short period of time.

 Warranties